Grand Rapids Museums

 Few cities the size of Grand Rapids can match the depth and breadth of our museum facilities.
 Downtown alone contains five museums within a few blocks of each other, and one of the world’s top 50 most visited art museums is 10 minutes from the city center.
 Nearby historic sites, nature centers and zoos are essentially museums without walls, and more traditional museums devoted to aerospace, automobiles and naval history are within an hour’s drive.

-Here's a brief look at the many places to explore science, history, nature, art and culture in Grand Rapids.
+Here's a brief look at the numerous places to explore science, history, nature, art, culture and more in Grand Rapids. them offer accessible accommodations; click through to individual FAQs for details or visit our Accessibility page to ask Will, our AI-powered accessibility agent, specific questions.

 Explore the history, science and culture of Grand Rapids at the Public Museum.
 Plus, with rotating exhibits, there's always something new to enjoy!